Ian Bakala

 Ian Bakala (born 1 November 1980) is a Zambian former footballer.

 International career

 The midfielder was part of the Zambian 2006 African Nations Cup team, who finished third in group C in the first round of competition, thus failing to secure qualification for the quarter-finals.
 He also took part at the 1999 FIFA World Youth Championship.

+Managerial career

+In 2025, Bakala was appointed coach of Zimbabwean club CAPS United.